charlesvestal/schwung-waveform-editor/README.md

 ## Features

 - Waveform display with zoom and minimap overview
-- Start/end marker selection with jog and knobs
+- Start/end marker selection with knobs
+- Jog wheel scrolls waveform view when zoomed in
 - Real-time gain adjustment and normalization
 - Cut, copy, paste, and mute operations
 - Hold-to-audition playback with loop mode